Assessing the Risk and Potential of Callon Petroleum Company's (CPE) Stock

 CPE) stock’s latest price update

-Callon Petroleum Company (NYSE: CPE) has seen a decline in its stock price by -3.70 in relation to its previous close of 38.06.
-However, the company has experienced a 0.58% gain in its stock price over the last five trading sessions.
+Callon Petroleum Company (NYSE: CPE) has seen a decline in its stock price by -3.71 in relation to its previous close of 35.55.
+However, the company has experienced a -9.54% decline in its stock price over the last five trading sessions.
 Barron’s reported on 06/03/22 that 5 Stocks for $150 Oil

 Analysts’ Opinion of CPE